samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Ingested.** A creature must swallow an entire dose of ingested poison to suffer its effects.
 The dose can be delivered in food or a liquid.
 You may decide that a partial dose has a reduced effect, such as allowing [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the saving throw or dealing only half as much damage on a failed save.

 **Inhaled.** Poisonous powders and gases take effect when inhaled.
 Blowing the powder or releasing the gas subjects creatures in a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) to its effect.
 The resulting cloud dissipates immediately afterward.
-Holding one’s breath is ineffective against inhaled poisons, as they affect nasal membranes, tear ducts, and other parts of the body.
+Holding one's breath is ineffective against inhaled poisons, as they affect nasal membranes, tear ducts, and other parts of the body.

 **Injury.** Injury poison can be applied as a Bonus Action to a weapon, a piece of ammunition, or similar object.
 The poison remains potent until delivered through a wound or washed off.
 A creature that takes Piercing or Slashing damage from an object coated with the poison is exposed to its effects.